dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_secp256k1_inner.md

  belongs to the dWallet that its centralized secret share is being encrypted.
- This is not passed by the user, but taken from the blockhain during event creation.
+ This is not passed by the user, but taken from the blockchain during event creation.
 </dd>
 <dt>
 <code>dwallet_id: <a href="../sui/object.md#sui_object_ID">sui::object::ID</a></code>